People Strategy for a Changing World

 - Laurent Sylvestre (former Chief People & Culture Officer, BECA)

-- Richard Waggot (Deputy CEO, Department of Corrections)
+- Richard Waggot (Deputy Chief Executive, Department of Corrections)